mooware/jollyview/README.md

 # JollyView

 JollyView is a screenshot snippet manager, meant to help manage screenshots of hints and solutions when playing Flash escape games.
+It automatically picks up images that are copied into the Windows clipboard and displays them.

 ## Instructions